 Janet Pearlman began painting in 1977 when she was encouraged by Harry Holtzman, New York Times art critic, in serendipitous meetings.
 From 1985- 2002 she was deeply influenced by two painters, studying with each for several years: Lena Marchi, abstract expressionist painter and printmaker in Massachusetts and with Carla Mattioli, exploring the artistic approach of Rudolph Steiner using watercolor on wet.
 In February 2007 she returned to acrylics painted on textured surface, creating dreamscape-like pieces in soothing, lively colors, beginning what has been a period of consistent and prolific art creation.

 In 2012 she began painting landscapes, experimenting with form, color, depth.
 Further developing her craft in the spring of 2014 she studied plein air technique with Isabelle Abbot.
-Throughout the forty years of painting, she immersed herself in many and varied forms of inner development, developing her craft as an expression of this vibrant inner life with paint.
+Throughout the forty-three years of painting, she immersed herself in many and varied forms of inner development, developing her craft as an expression of this vibrant inner life with paint.
 Currently, she regularly shows pieces in the area and creates work in Crozet, VA.